alex-miller-0/Crypto-Tax-Report/README.md

 Running these may take several minutes (but there is a progress bar!) because each reference price (in USD) must be queried using Bitmex's API (throttled at 1 request/sec).

+*NOTE: This uses a FIFO stack for all reports and takes into account the entire CSV file in each case.
+Make sure your CSV files only contain data in the given taxation period (e.g. 01/2016 - 12/2016)!*

 ## Poloniex

 This assumes that all trades are in BTC markets (those in other markets are thrown out) and that all trades are made in less than 1 year (i.e. subject to short term cap gains).